-This month, as a congregation and a community, we celebrate the 20 years that I have been blessed to be the Rabbi, teacher, spiritual leader, caregiver, and yes, sometimes cook, bottle washer and chair mover.
+In 2022, as a congregation and a community, we celebrated the 20 years that I have been blessed to be the Rabbi, teacher, spiritual leader, caregiver, and yes, sometimes cook, bottle washer and chair mover.

 When I arrived with Jill, and our eldest child Ren and Adina on the way, I could both tell you how I dreamed of how I would want my life with this congregation to unfold, and also never imagined all of the care, love and support we would receive.
 In these twenty years, I have aged from the “kid who couldn’t be old enough to be a Rabbi” into this phase of life, with my own children heading off into the world and a heart and head (as well an office) full of incredible experiences to teach from and share.
 As we have grown (welcoming Nathaniel) and moving from house to house, you have included me in your lives and honored me by sharing so many sacred moments.
 I really cannot express how proud I am to be the Rabbi of your little Shul in the Woods.
 While Temple Beth Shalom is not perfect, still facing challenges of our size and our world, the ways we gather, in simcha and tsuris, is remarkable and powerful.
 While I still learn every day (if not every hour), I am always in awe as you repeat my teachings back to me, sharing that you have heard me and delight in returning my G!d given wisdom to teach me and help each other.